adscregg/machine_learning/README.md

 ##### Python packages

-The following is a list of required packages to be install before full use of all the code can be achieved.
+The following is a list of required packages to be install before full use of all the code can be achieved on a local system.

 1. numpy
 2. pandas